 Before the last round, Holt’s corner did all they could to pump their man up, imploring him to give everything he had but he failed to attack with ferocity and Bradley outworked him, just as he had for most of the match.
 That is, until Holt, with just 30 seconds left, caught “Desert Storm” with a hard right uppercut.
 The punch staggered Bradley and he put a glove to the canvas to remain upright.
 Referee Michael Griffin correctly ruled it a knockdown, adding a dose of drama to the final verdict.
 Were the two knockdowns, combined with some close rounds, enough to swing the scoring in Holt’s favour?
 But the judges awarded Bradley a unanimous decision and made him the unified world champion of the super lightweights.

 But if Holt didn’t do quite enough to get the win, his punching power, combined with Bradley’s spirited performance, made the battle an entertaining and memorable one.
-I left the arena charged with excitement after my first live boxing match and as I went out into the night, my senses taking in the bright lights of The Fight City, I understood my grandfather’s love for boxing in a new, more visceral way.
-And I knew my passion for pugilism was only going to grow, and so it has, never wavering in the time since, and all because of the night Bradley vs Holt went down in the rather unlikely locale of Montreal, aka “The Fight City.” — Jamie Rebner
+I left the arena charged with excitement after my first live boxing match and as I went out into the night, my senses taking in the bright lights of downtown Montreal, I understood my grandfather’s love for boxing in a new, more visceral way.
+And I knew my passion for pugilism was only going to grow, and so it has, never wavering in the time since, and all because of the night Bradley vs Holt went down at the Bell Centre. — Jamie Rebner